preactjs/preact-www/content/en/guide/v10/forms.md

 # Forms

-Forms in Preact work much the same as they do in HTML.
-You render a control, and attach an event listener to it.
+Forms in Preact and Forms in HTML work much the same.
+Both render a control, and attach an event listener to it.

-The main difference is that in most cases the `value` is not controlled by the DOM node, but by Preact.
+The main difference between both is that in most cases the `value` of input control is controlled by whether DOM node or Component.

 ---